 Only through research can we find ways to improve prevention, diagnosis, care and treatments.
 It can also help people living with a condition have a better quality of life.

 Start the conversation

 - Travel - not all studies involve travelling to a hospital or site.
-Some studies can be done at home and some online.
+Some studies can be done at home.